1914 System and Information Integrity Policy

 SI-12 Information Handling and Retention

-DHS shall handle and retain both information within and output from the information system in accordance with applicable federal laws, directives, policies, regulations, standards, and operational requirements.
+1. Manage and retain information within the system and information output from the system in accordance with applicable laws, executive orders, directives, regulations, policies, standards, guidelines, and operational requirements.

 SI-16 Memory Protection